pomcho555/cv-pomcho555/README.md

 ### Backend Engineer 1 (2018)
 In the above EC company, I also was in charge of Backend.
-I create a crawler using BeautifulSoup and requests.
+I created a crawler using BeautifulSoup and requests.
 And the crawler prepare some feature for availability and loose coupling like this: task queue(Redis), DB(MongoDB), console(nginx+flask)
 - Tools